 - Can be isolating

-Despite the challenges, many people take the leap because they prefer to make a living in their own terms.
-The freedom and fulfilment that freelancing offers are enough for a burned out employee to try freelancing at least once.
+Despite the challenges, many people take the leap because they prefer to make a living on their own terms.
+The freedom and fulfillment that freelancing offers are enough for a burned-out employee to try freelancing at least once.

 Want to share your freelancer story?